Chuar Group: Description

-The mudrock is interbedded with meter-thick sandstone and dolomite beds.
+The mudrocks of the Galeros and Kwagunt formations are normally interbedded with meter-thick sandstone and dolomite beds.
 The mudrocks are typically gray to black when freshly exposed and weather to reddish or greenish colors.
 The fresh gray to black colors of the mudrocks are due to a high organic content.
 Some samples of these mudrocks contain high total organic carbon percentages that are as much 9.39 weight percent organic carbon.
 The sandstone beds often exhibit symmetrical ripple marks.
 These ripple marks are commonly draped with a thin veneer of mudstone with mudcracks.
-These strata have been subdivided into the Galeros Formation (lower) and the Kwagunt Formation (upper) using the base of the prominent, thick sandstone unit.

-The Chuar Group is quite fossiliferous.
-The dolomite beds are associated with at least six different types of either stromatolites or microbially influenced carbonate precipitation.
-The gray and black mudrocks often contain an abundance of microfossils, including vase-shaped microfossils (VSMs) likely presentative of arcellinid testate amoebae, acritarchs, "Sphaerocongregus variabilis", and organic chemicals characteristic of dinoflagellates.
-Finally, the enigmatic circular fossils of Chuaria circularis are found at various levels within the Chuar Group.